gcook194/x-plane-tracker-desktop/README.md

 ### No Unit Tests???
 I probably should and will add them.
 Nobody sits at home dying to write "clean code" or do TDD - they want to write cool things that do cool things.

-Also while we're on tests and TDD - I have met one person in my entire life who does actual, bonafide TDD.
-Why do we all lie about it in interviews and why do organisations pretend all their devs do it?

 I know pretty much every line of code in the application...since I wrote it all...so fixing bugs isn't super time consuming.
 The application is simple enough that a quick test flight will uncover any show stoppers.